Who We Are

 • crown corporations, agencies and commissions.

-As a result, BC’s K-12 sector changed significantly.
 In May 1994, BCPSEA was formed.
 On June 7, the Public Education Labour Relations Act (PELRA) was passed, which established BCPSEA as the accredited bargaining agent for all school boards and the BCTF as the certified bargaining agent for all public school teachers in the province.
-PELRA also established, in general, the scope of teacher bargaining, with all cost provisions to be negotiated at the provincial level, such as salaries and benefits.
+PELRA also established the scope of teacher bargaining, with all cost provisions to be negotiated at the provincial level, such as salaries and benefits.

 BCPSEA now operates as a full service employers’ association for the K-12 sector.